nodejs/diagnostics/async-context/README.md

 ---------------------------
 ```

-Since we previously made a distinction between a regular JavaScript function and a "continuation", let's make the same distinction in our pictures of the callstacks:
+Since we previously made a distinction between a regular JavaScript function and a `continuation`, let's make the same distinction in our pictures of the callstacks:

 ```
 ---------------------------